derrxb/derrxb_old/src/pages/about.md

 ---
-title: Hi, I'm Derrick
+title: about-me
 date: "January 15, 2019"
 ---

-## Hi, I'm Derr
+## Hi, I'm Derrick Bol (@derrxb)

-I'm a **software engineer** and **photographer**.
-I was born in 1997 in the small and beautiful country of Belize.
-I attended Galen University where I graduated with a Bachelor's degree in Computer Science.
+I'm a **software developer** and **photographer** based in San Ignacio, Belize.
+I'm 21 years old and have spent my entire life in Belize so far.
+I attended Galen University where I graduated with a Bachelor's degree in Computer Science in 2018.

-I currently work at **Belizing.com** as a software developer.
+I currently work at [**Belizing.com**](https://belizing.com) as a software developer.
+However, I'm moving to Hsinchu, Taiwan at the ending of August to further my studies at NTHU.
+I'm gonna be a graduate student in their IMPISA program.

  In my free time, I like to roam around Belize and capture moments.
 I enjoy landscape and portrait photography.

-While I currently don't have any human kids, I do have two wonderful creatures that depend on me: my Siamese cat, *Lola* 🐈 and my dog *Ace* 🐕.
+While I currently don't have any human kids, I do have a wonderful little Siamese cat, *Lola* 🐈 (I also enjoy taking pictures of her too).